NVIDIA/cuda-python/README.md

 # CUDA-Python

+CUDA Python is a standard set of low-level interfaces, providing full coverage of and access to the CUDA host APIs from Python.
+Checkout the [Overview](https://nvidia.github.io/cuda-python/overview.html) for the workflow and performance results.

+## Installing

+CUDA Python can be installed from:

+* PYPI
+* Conda (nvidia channel)
+* Source builds

+There're differences in each of these options that are described further in [Installation](https://nvidia.github.io/cuda-python/install.html) documentation.
+Each package will guarantee minor version compatibility.

-## Building
+## Runtime Dependencies

-### Requirements

 CUDA Python is supported on all platforms that CUDA is supported.
 Specific dependencies are as follows:

 * Driver: Linux (450.80.02 or later) Windows (456.38 or later)
 * CUDA Toolkit 12.0 to 12.3
-* Python 3.9 to 3.11

 Only the NVRTC redistributable component is required from the CUDA Toolkit.
 [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/index.html) Installation Guides can be used for guidance.
-Note that the NVRTC component in the Toolkit can be obtained via PiPy, Conda or Local Installer.
+Note that the NVRTC component in the Toolkit can be obtained via PYPI, Conda or Local Installer.

 ### Supported Python Versions